alexgorbatchev/process-channel/README.md

 ### ProcessChannel(process, channelId)

 * `process` - `Process` is a process to send to and receive messages from.
 Typically server would pass in the forked process and the worker would pass in the current process.
-* `channelId` - `Number` is a unique channel number that is the same in the server and worker.
-It's used to deffirintiate messages coming from multiple workers.
+* `channelId` - `Number` is a unique channel number that is the same on the server and worker.
+It's used to differentiate messages coming from multiple workers.

 ### channel.send(type, data)